JeffSherer/llm-email-classifier-test/README.md

 - **Category-Specific Prompts:** Tailor prompts for each category (e.g., apologies for complaints, gratitude for feedback)
 - **Extended Observability:** Add latency tracking, confidence trend logging, and response quality checks
 - **Production Deployment:** Containerize the service, add schema validation, integrate with CI/CD and MLOps workflows
+- **RAG: Add a database of refined category definitions and sample reaponses to focus the outout of the LLM
 ---

 ---